thin-edge/thin-edge.io/docs/src/operate/c8y/health_monitoring.md

 #sidebar_position: 8
 ---

-The health of a `thin-edge.io` service or any other `service` that is running on the `thin-edge.io` device or on the `child` device can be monitored from the **Cumulocity IoT** by sending the `health-status` message to **Cumulocity IoT**.
+The health of a %%te%% service or any other `service` that is running on the %%te%% device or on the `child` device can be monitored from the **Cumulocity IoT** by sending the `health-status` message to **Cumulocity IoT**.

 ## Publish health status